-Other financial liabilities: This category includes accounts payable and accrued liabilities, and advance from optionee, all of which are recognized at amortized cost.
+Other financial liabilities: This category includes accounts payable and accrued liabilities, all of which are recognized at amortized cost.

 The Company has classified its cash and cash equivalents and marketable securities as FVTPL.
 The Company's receivables, excluding GST receivable, are classified as loans and receivables.